Gianni Agnelli: Politics

 In 1991, Agnelli was appointed senator for life by Cossiga, then president of the Italian Republic.
 He joined the For the Autonomies group and was admitted to the Defense Commission of the Senate.
 In 1994, he was among the three life senators (together with Giovanni Leone and Cossiga) to vote their confidence in the Berlusconi I Cabinet; it was the first time in the history of Italy that life senators were decisive for the confidence in an executive.
-When Berlusconi was about to enter politics, he had said: "If he wins, an entrepreneur will have won.
+When Berlusconi was about to enter politics, he said: "If he wins, an entrepreneur will have won.
 If he loses, Berlusconi will have lost."
 When the Prodi I Cabinet fell in 1998 and Massimo D'Alema was appointed Prime Minister of Italy and became the first post-Communist to hold the office of a NATO country, as well as Italy's only post-Communist prime minister, his vote in favour of confidence caused a sensation.
 He told the press that "today in Italy a left-wing government is the only one that can make right-wing policies."

 Quotations

 Agnelli is the author of many aphorisms and quotations.
 The most notable of them are related to what he described as "the love of a lifetime", Juventus, about which he said "they are my life's companion, above all an emotion.
 It happens when I see those shirts enter the field.
 I even get excited when I read the letter J in some headline in the newspaper.
 Immediately I think of Juve."
 He also said: "Juve is for me the love of a lifetime, a source of joy and pride, but also of disappointment and frustration, however strong emotions, as can give a true and infinite love story."

-To the shouted cheering, in response to the question "Will Juventus win or the best team win?", Agnelli replied with irony: "I'm lucky, often the two things coincide."
+To the shouted cheering, in response to the question "Will Juventus win or the best team win?", Agnelli replied with irony: "I'm lucky, often the two things coincide".
 He described Juventus thusly: "[Because] Juventus, after a century of history already, has become a legend.
 A legend that started off in a high school in Turin and finished up by gaining nine or ten million fans in Italy and, of course, the same number abroad with a jersey and colours that are known throughout the world."
 About Tommaso Buscetta, a member of Cosa Nostra who became a pentito and collaborator of justice, he was quoted as saying: "He said he was obsessively a fan of Juventus?
 If you meet him, tell him it's the only thing he won't have to regret [a play on the word pentito, which comes from pentire, meaning in English 'to regret']."